JuliusWallblom/holo-native/README.md

 # Holo

-This project is a cross-platform React Native application built using Vite as the development toolchain.
+Holo is a cross-platform React Native application built using Vite as the development toolchain.
 It incorporates various modern libraries and tools to ensure a highly scalable, unified, predictable, maintainable, and testable codebase.

 All tests use the colocation pattern and has 100% coverage.